noook/spotify-client/README.md

 ### 🪩 Genres

+These methods can be accessed through the `genres` key of your `SpotifyClient` instance.

 | Method | Description |
 | -------| ----------- |
 | [`getAvailableGenreSeeds`](https://developer.spotify.com/documentation/web-api/reference/get-recommendation-genres) | Retrieve a list of available genres seed parameter values for recommendations. |

 ### 🌍 Markets

+These methods can be accessed through the `genres` key of your `SpotifyClient` instance.

 | Method | Description |
 | -------| ----------- |
 | [`getMarkets`](https://developer.spotify.com/documentation/web-api/reference/get-available-markets) | Get the list of markets where Spotify is available. |

 ### ▶️ Player

+These methods can be accessed through the `player` key of your `SpotifyClient` instance.

 | Method | Description |
 | -------| ----------- |